Choosing the Right Website Package

 No matter how stunning your website looks, if it’s not optimised for search engines or it provides a poor user experience, it won’t serve its purpose and you'll have wasted you money!

-So when comparing web design packages:
+So when comparing web design packages, look for the following:

-Does the package include on-page SEO optimisation
+Does the package include search engine optimisation?

-This is vital to help your website rank on Google, Bing and other search engines.
+Search Engine Optimisation (also commonly known as SEO) is vital to help your website rank on Google, Bing and other search engines.

 A professional package should focus on intuitive navigation, fast load times, and a responsive design that works across all devices and screen sizes from mobiles to large desktop monitors.